Automation and Deployments for Kubernetes

 The benefits of a pull-based pipeline:

-- With Weave Cloud deployment policies can be set and changed (automatic or manual) in one place instead of keeping them scattered across your CI pipelines and embedded in custom scripts.
+- With Weave GitOps deployment policies can be set and changed (automatic or manual) in one place instead of keeping them scattered across your CI pipelines and embedded in custom scripts.

 - A Pull-based pattern means that cluster configuration is always in-sync with what’s being kept in Git.